Red Mountain (Birmingham)

 Red Mountain is a long ridge running southwest-northeast and dividing Jones Valley from Shades Valley south of Birmingham, Alabama.
-It is part of the Ridge-and-Valley region of the Appalachian mountains.
+It is part of the Ridge-and-Valley region of the Appalachian Mountains.
 The Red Mountain Formation of hard Silurian rock strata lies exposed in several long crests, and was named "Red Mountain" because of the rust-stained rock faces and prominent seams of red hematite iron ore.
-The mountain was the site of the Sloss, Republic Steel, Woodward Iron and Tennessee Coal and iron mines which supplied ore to Birmingham's iron furnaces.
-The best displays of the mountain's geological strata occur at the Twentieth Street cut near the Vulcan statue and at the U.S. Route 31 highway cut leading into the suburb of Homewood.
-Most of Birmingham's television and radio stations have their transmission towers located on Red Mountain.
+The mountain was the site of several mines that supplied iron ore to Birmingham's iron furnaces.
+Most of Birmingham's television and radio stations have transmission towers located on Red Mountain.

 Red Mountain is also home to Red Mountain Park, one of the largest urban parks in the United States at 1500 acre.